 Why Is My Android Storage So Full?

-- Apps that contain massive media files such as games, audio or video-editing apps, files downloaded for offline consumption
+- Apps that contain massive media files such as games, audio or video-editing apps, files downloaded for offline consumption.

-- Resource-heavy media files
+- Resource-heavy media files.

-Tips for Clearing Storage Space on Android
+Tips for Freeing Up Storage Space on Android

 If you regularly run out of space and constantly need to manage it, here are some things you can do to free up storage space on Android.